cxy-development/apb-1/README.md

 # APB 1 MIDI Guitar pedalboard

-APB 1 is an Arduino-based MIDI guitar pedalboard.
+APB 1 is an **Arduino-based MIDI guitar pedalboard**, that works as a DIY, cheaper alternative to more expensive pedalboards for controlling VSTs and pedals.
 It is written for **Arduino UNO** or **Arduino Nano** and currently supports **4 footswitches**.
 It can send **CC messages** ranging from 20 to 23 through a **MIDI cable** or by using **Serial communication**.